Baku State Circus: History

 In the early 1950s, the artistic director of the team, Mikail Jabrayilov, added examples from the poems of Samed Vurgun to the content of the program.

 In 1959, the circus team demonstrated "We are from Baku" program in the 2nd Azerbaijan Literature and Art Decade in Moscow.
 In 1966, the members of the Azerbaijani Circus team changed completely and on April 15 of the same year, the team demonstrated a circus performance on the scene of the Baku Circus, entitled "Qayada nişanə" (Sign on the rock).

 In 1967, a new building of Baku Circus equipped with necessary equipment for full operation of the circus was built according to architects E. Ismayilov and F. Leontyev's project.
 There are 2000 seats in the new building.
 The Circus teams of neighboring countries came in Baku in order to perform in the new arena.

-After the collapse of the USSR, ties between the former republics was broken and economic difficulties was created, that is why, the troupe, which operated in the Baku Circus in the 1990s, almost stopped its activity.
+After the collapse of the USSR, ties between the former republics was broken and economic difficulties was created, thus the Baku Circus in the 1990s, almost stopped its activity.